holandes22/rafee/DESIGN.md

 Given this is to mainly show static pages, we have some constrains to simplify things:

 - Templates will have access to bootstrap styling.
-- Templates cannot add link, script nor style tags (they will be removed prior to rendering)
+- Templates cannot add link, script nor style tags (they will be removed prior to rendering).
+Checkout: http://lxml.de/api/lxml.html.clean.Cleaner-class.html

 Repository Model: